MicrosoftDocs/edge-developer/microsoft-edge/puppeteer.md

 Change `executablePath` to point to your installation of Microsoft Edge \(Chromium\).
 For example, on macOS, the `executablePath` for Microsoft Edge Canary should be set to `/Applications/Microsoft\ Edge\ Canary.app/`.
 To find the `executablePath`, navigate to `edge://version`.
 Save your changes.

 > [!NOTE]
 > Microsoft Edge \(EdgeHTML\) does not work with `puppeteer-core`.
-[Install the Microsoft Edge preview channels][MicrosoftedgeinsiderDownload], which leverage Chromium, to continue following this example if you have not already.
+You must install the [Microsoft Edge Insider channels][MicrosoftedgeinsiderDownload] to continue following this example.

 Now run `example.js` from the command-line.